At a Glance

 Some tips for your application 🫡

-Understand the Role: Read the job description thoroughly to grasp the responsibilities and requirements of the Female Rural Independent Sexual Violence Advisor position.
-Highlight key skills and experiences that align with the role.
+Understand the Role: Before applying, make sure you fully understand the responsibilities and requirements of the Female Rural Independent Sexual Violence Advisor position.
+Familiarise yourself with the key duties and the skills needed to support victims and survivors effectively.

 Follow Submission Guidelines: Ensure you download the application pack from the specified website and complete the application form as instructed.
 Remember not to send a CV, and submit your application before the deadline of 9am on Monday 16th June 2025.